opensafely-core/sysadmin/.github/ISSUE_TEMPLATE/tpp-reboot.md

 When window closes or the reboot has finished:
  - [ ] Check the VM is up and you can SSH in
-   - If TPP initatied, chase TPP via email for an update.
+   - If TPP initiated, chase TPP via email for an update.
-   - If they have not finished maintenance yet, so you may need to extend window and communicate to users.
+   - If they have not finished maintenance yet, you may need to extend window and communicate to users.
    - If we initiated, we have limited options to debug reboot failure, so we'll need to contact TPP to help diagnose.

 When the VM is back up: